We like to remove Let's Encrypt certificate in Windows Server. Before we uninstall Let's Encrypt…

 Error a special Rpc error occurs on server with PowerShell

-Find the thumbprint of the certificate that you like to remove in Exchange Admin Center.
+Find the certificate’s thumbprint you want to remove in Exchange Admin Center.
 Do you want to find the certificate in PowerShell?
-Read the article Get Exchange certificiate with PowerShell.
+Read the article Get Exchange certificate with PowerShell.

 Click servers in the feature pane and follow with certificates in the tabs.
 Select the certificate in the list view and click the edit icon.